Digitalone1/EasyEffects-Presets/README.md

 # PulseEffects/EasyEffects Loudness Equalizer Preset

 This is my preset for [EasyEffects](https://github.com/wwmm/easyeffects).
-An alternate version is also provided for [Legacy PulseEffects](https://github.com/wwmm/easyeffects/tree/pulseaudio-legacy).
+Two alternate versions are also provided for [Legacy PulseEffects](https://github.com/wwmm/easyeffects/tree/pulseaudio-legacy) and [Carla-Rack Jack Host](https://kx.studio/Applications:Carla).

 A **Loudness Equalizer** which performs automatic volume adjustment without the Auto Gain plugin.
 Useful if you're looking for a steady sound level in high dynamic contents like movies when you don't want to adjust volume too many times.
 It's similar to the **Loudness Equalization** option in Microsoft Windows.

-## How to install ##
+## How to install

 Download *LoudnessEqualizer.json* file and copy it inside `~/.config/easyeffects/output` folder.
 Close and restart EasyEffects, then apply the new preset.
 It is recommended to by used on **6.0.0** or higher versions.

 For legacy PulseEffects, use *LoudnessEqualizerPE.json* and copy it inside `~/.config/PulseEffects/output`.
 This one is recommended to be used on **4.8.0** or higher versions.

 If you have the [FlatPak version of PulseEffects](https://flathub.org/apps/details/com.github.wwmm.pulseeffects), place the preset file in `~/.var/app/com.github.wwmm.pulseeffects/config/PulseEffects/output` folder.

+## Better quality with Carla

+A preset for Carla-Rack Jack Host is provided using only LSP Plugins with much better audio quality.

+Launch **carla-rack** and open *LoudnessEqualizer.carxp* file, then connect your favorite nodes and sinks/sources in Patchbay tab.
+To use it with Pipewire and make a persistent configuration at system startup, follow this [guide](https://wiki.archlinux.org/title/PipeWire#LADSPA,_LV2_and_VST_plugins).

 ## How it works